takuma0531/todo-app-multiple-projects-included/README.md

 ### Run the project in the dev container (not need a mongodb running)

-With docker running, please run the following commands:

 ```
 # install a vscode extension to work in a dev container
 $ code --install-extension ms-vscode-remote.remote-containers

-# reopen vscode and a popup appears saying "reopen in container"
+# With docker running, reopen vscode and a popup appears saying "reopen in container" and click it
-# you can also do "Remote-Containers: Reopen in Container"
+# or you can also do "Remote-Containers: Reopen in Container"
 # in Command pallette (Shift + Cmd + p or Ctrl + Shift + p)

 $ cd src/backend